22 patents in this list

 Process for recycling rubber shavings from end-of-life tires into resins that can be used in tire production without degrading tire performance.
 The process involves pyrolysis of the rubber shavings to generate an oil containing olefinic monomers.
 The oil is then separated into fractions, with the intermediate fraction containing the desired monomers.
 This fraction is polymerized to form the resins.
 The process conditions are optimized to maximize monomer yield from the shavings.
 The resulting resins can be used in tire manufacturing without negatively impacting tire performance.

-5. High-Quality Oil Production from Waste Tires via Pyrolysis and Refining Techniques
+5. Method for Producing Oil from Waste Tires via Ammonia Pyrolysis and Dichloromethane Extraction

 NANJING FORESTRY UNIVERSITY, UNIV NANJING FORESTRY, 2021